gitony0101/X4DS/Notes/ML-Pros-&-Cons.md

-# Machine Learning Algorithms Pros and Cons as well as the evaluation metrics
+# Machine Learning Algorithms Pros and Cons

 Start with Logistic Regression, then try Tree Ensembles, and/or Neural Networks.